 You can include inactive patients in the search results by setting the Include inactive patients switch to On.

-From the Patient menu, under General, clicktap Letter to Patient.
+On the Patient menu, under General, click (or tap) Letter to Patient.

 The Letter to Patient dialog box appears.